S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Logging_and_Security.md

 ## Windows Background Activity Moderator (BAM)
 Windows service that controls activity of background apps (only windows 10 version 1709 and after)

+This returns the path of an executable and it's last execution time

 Version 1809* (Windows Build 10.0.17763) and newer:
 ```
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\bam\State\UserSettings